Foreign relations of India: Africa

 Both countries established diplomatic relations on 7 May 1956.

 INS Tarkash sailing with Sudan Navy ships Almazz (PC 411) & Nimer (PC 413) as part of Maritime Partnership Exercise.

 Indo-Sudanese relations have always been characterised as longstanding, close, and friendly, even since the early development stages of their countries.
 At the time of Indian independence, Sudan had contributed 70,000 pounds, which was used to build part of the National Defence Academy in Pune.
 The main building of NDA is called Sudan Block.
 The two nations established diplomatic relations shortly after India became known as one of the first Asian countries to recognise the newly independent African country.
 India and Sudan also share geographic and historical similarities, as well as economic interests.
-Both countries are former British colonies, and remotely border Saudi Arabia using a body of water.
+Both countries are former British colonies, and share a border with Saudi Arabia using a body of water.
 India and Sudan continue to have cordial relations, despite issues such as India's close relationship with Israel, India's solidarity with Egypt over border issues with Sudan, and Sudan's intimate bonds with Pakistan and Bangladesh.
-India had also contributed some troops as United Nations peacekeeping force in Darfur.
+India had also contributed some troops as a United Nations peacekeeping force in Darfur.